0x2c7/ruby_jard/website/docs/roadmap.md

 ### Milestone: Integration

-Accept or not, not everyone uses vim, or even terminal.
+Accept or not, not everyone uses vim or even terminal.
 Even in the terminal, I just want to provide minimal layout customizations, as I don't want to rebuild Tmux.
-Therefore, integration with other powerful systems to extend use cases, adapt different work flow and preferences is the focus on this version.
+Therefore, integration with other powerful systems to extend use cases, adapt different workflow and preferences is the focus on this version.
 I'm not sure about the ultimate solution, but at my limited knowledge now, [Debugger Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/) looks promising.

 - Prepare the infrastructure for DAP protocol.
-- Separate and split the panels into possible isolated processes, connect them together with DAP.
+- Separate and split the panels into possible isolated processes, connect them with DAP.
-- Fully layout configurations and integrate with Tmux.
+- Fully layout configurations and integration with Tmux.
 - Integrate with Vim 8+/Neovim via Terminal mode.
 - Integrate with Visual Studio Code via DAP.
 - Integrate with Emacs via dap mode.